datastaxdevs/workshop-ai-as-api/README.md

 - a (small) JSON file with some metadata describing some features of the model;
 - a (larger) JSON file containing the full definition of the tokenizer.
 This has been created, and will be loaded, using helper functions provided with the tokenizer itself for our convenience;
 - a (rather large) binary file containing "the model".
 That means, among other things, the shape and topology of the neural network and all "weights", i.e. the parameters dictating which neurons will affect which others, and by how much.
-Saving and loading this file, which is in the HDF5 format, is best left to routines kindly offered by Keras.
+Saving and loading this file, which is in the [HDF5 format](https://www.tensorflow.org/tutorials/keras/save_and_load#hdf5_format), is best left to routines kindly offered by Keras.

 ### Test the trained model

-Before moving on to the API section, let us just make sure that the saved trained model is self-contained: that is, let's check that by loading the contents of `training/trained_model_v1` and nothing else we are able to perform meaningful estimates of the spam/ham status for a new arbitrary piece of text.
+Before moving on to the API section, let us just make sure that the saved trained model is self-contained: that is, let's check that by loading the contents of `training/trained_model_v1`, and nothing else, we are able to perform meaningful estimates of the spam/ham status for a new arbitrary piece of text.